bilals12/website/content/posts/new_post17.md

 the `All` collection method would gather comprehensive data about the domain, while the `LoggedOn` method focuses on currently active sessions.

-# target 2: `Uatsrv.Nebula.Cosmos.Local` - leveraging password resets
+# target 2: leveraging password resets

 this machine represents a typical UAT server in an enterprise environment.
 UAT servers are used to test apps in an environment that closely mimic production, allowing users to verify that the software meets requirements before going live.